who-biz/bitcoin/README.md

 Dev branches are in place for online and offline development - contributors please create your own fork or branch

-The "master" branch is used to rebase the latest Litecoun code - otherwise it stays untouched
+The "master" branch is currently used to rebase the latest Litecoin code - otherwise it stays untouched

 The current, deprecated Einsteinium 0.9.2 wallet is available as a tagged branch as well